Zalmotek/py_start/README.md

-# zura
+# py_start

-An Python template for Agents or Workflows for AI and even not so much AI run by our frendly chap Zura.
+An Python template for a clean containared with venv start.

 This project demonstrates a basic Python setup using a `src` layout, a virtual environment, dependency management with `pyproject.toml`, and environment variable handling with `.env` files.